Dictionary » Positive Words » Kudos – Meaning, Definition, Synonyms and Antonyms

-The word ‘Kudos’ (Noun) describes Kudos as giving respect, honor, or congratulations to someone for a job well done.
-First of all, kudos show appreciation for effort and success. in this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Kudos’ correctly in sentences.
+The word ‘Kudos’ (noun) describes kudos as respect, honor, or congratulations given to someone for a job well done.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Kudos’ correctly in sentences.

 Kudos Explained in Depth

-A complete and detailed guide to the words Kudos including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and practical guide to the word kudos, including its meaning, definition, etymology, synonyms, antonyms, and modern example sentences you can use in work, school, and everyday conversations.

 Meanings of Kudos